killthemyth/data-cleanaing/codebook.md

 ### Codebook
 ## Coursera: Getting and Cleaning Data

+Note: Please set the working directory, if you see "no file" error

 The generated output is saved to the file tidy-data.csv.

 The analysis addresses the training and test data separately, first combining the feature vector with outcome variables and subject identifiers (e.g. X_train.txt, Y_train.txt, subject_train.txt), and then merges the training and test data into a single, larger dataset.